 If equipped, the power sliding rear window works when the ignition has been turned to ACC/ACCESSORY or ON/RUN, or when Retained Accessory Power (RAP) is active.
-See Retained Accessory Power (RAP) on page 9-28.
+See Retained Accessory Power (RAP) ⇒ 281.

-- Press the switch to open the window. - Pull the switch to close the window.
+- Press the switch to open the window - Pull the switch to close the window.